Mehboob365/DevOps_Project9/Proj-9.md

 ls /var/lib/jenkins/jobs/tooling_github/builds/<build_number>/archive/

+**CONFIGURE JENKINS TO COPY FILES TO NFS SERVER VIA SSH**

-Now, Let’s Configure Jenkins to copy files to NFS server via SSH
+Step 3 – Configure Jenkins to copy files to NFS server via SSH

+ Now we have our artifacts saved locally on Jenkins server, the next step is to copy them to our NFS server to /mnt/apps directory.

+Jenkins is a highly extendable application and there are 1400+ plugins available.

+We will need a plugin that is called "Publish Over SSH".